 We will answer your questions, develop estimates, write your service and repair orders, coordinate projects and follow up to ensure your invoice is fair and honest.
 We will do everything possible to make your experience with us a pleasant one.

 Steve Anderson – Service Manager

 At Manchester Marine since 2002 Steve gained strong project management and customer service skills in previous positions with General Electric and Day and Zimmerman.
 A life-long North Shore sailor Steve has owned and crewed boats in the local International One Design fleet for many years.
-His current boat is the Bristol 31.1 WINGS.
+His current boat is the Morris 38 WINGS.
 He is a member of the Marblehead Yacht Club.